 Airway management consists of clearing the upper airway, maintaining an open air passage with a mechanical device, and sometimes assisting respirations.
-There are many indications for airway control (see see Situations Requiring Airway Control) and many methods of establishing an airway.
+There are many indications for airway control (see Table 1: Situations Requiring Airway Control) and many methods of establishing an airway.

 Whatever airway management techniques are used, tidal volume should be 6 to 8 cc/kg (significantly less than previously recommended) and ventilatory rate should be 8 to 10 breaths/min (significantly slower than previously recommended to avoid negative hemodynamic consequences).

 |PrintOpen table in new window

 |Situations Requiring Airway Control

 Respiratory arrest or apnea (eg, due to CNS disease, drugs, or hypoxia)